cyclus/cyclus.github.com/_sources/devdoc/get_and_build.txt

   * `cyclus core <https://github.com/cyclus/cyclus>`_ (basic functionality)
   * `cycamore <https://github.com/cyclus/cycamore>`_ (a module repository)

-The readme at each repository describes how to install each library.
+Some key points about installing *Cyclus*:

-They must be installed in the above order due to dependencies on one another.
+  * each library must be installed in the above order (cyclopts, cyclus, cycamore)
+  * the source code must be obtained through git via the links above
+  * installation instructions are provided in the readmes (which are rendered as the landing page) for each of the of the above libraries

 Additional Information
 ~~~~~~~~~~~~~~~~~~~~~~